 8:30 am – Arrive at the office, respond to any urgent emails, follow-up on any outstanding items from the previous day.

 9:00 am – Finance team meeting to discuss changes that need to be made to the Q4-2018 budget model, including updates to assumptions and changes to forecast.

-10:00 am – Work on the budget model and made all updates and changes that were discussed in the meeting.
+10:00 am – Work on the budget model and make all updates and changes that were discussed in the meeting.

-1:30 pm – Start working on the updated version of the Q4 board presentation including updates PPT slides and graphs in Excel.
+1:30 pm – Start working on the updated version of the Q4 board presentation including updated PPT slides and graphs in Excel.

 5:30 pm – Tend to some personal errands and respond to emails from friends.

-7:00 pm – Head out of the office and meet some friend for dinner or head home.
+7:00 pm – Head out of the office and meet some friends for dinner or head home.